catseye/SixtyPical/doc/Analyzing.markdown

     |   jsr update_score
     |   sta border_colour
     | }
-    ? routine does not preserve register
+    ? routine does not preserve 'A'

 But if it does it can.